kesfrance/TeamForum/README.md

 </code></pre>
 </li>
 </ol>
 <p> I am sure you can already see what you can use TeamForum for.
 I personally use TeamForum to communicate with the members of my social club.
-This is the alpha version of the software.
+This is the initial part of the software, and will be releasing a more sophisticated version shortly.
 I will be glad to receive your comments and suggestions about new features and bugs.
 Just shoot me a mail @kesfrance@yahoo.com,  i will be glad to hear from you.</p>